• Menu

 All joints have vulnerabilities, but here are a few tips to strengthen them.

-• Use spline to strengthen the miter
+• Use a spline to strengthen the mitre

-Miter pieces are cut at a 45-degree angle, which contracts and expand over time.
+Mitre pieces are cut at a 45-degree angle, which contracts and expand over time.
 These changes cause joint failure in the outside corners.
 Adding splines creates long-grain surfaces preventing them from failing.

 • Use a thicker tenon